Azure/azure-mobile-apps/docs/quickstarts/wpf/offline.md

 When you refresh the data, a new background task starts.
 It first pushes all changes made to the local store using synchronization context, then pulls all changed data from Azure to the local table.

-### Offline testing

-1. Place your Windows system in *Airplane Mode*.
-This creates an offline scenario.
-2. Add some Todo items, or mark some items as complete.
-Close and restart the app.
-Verify that your changes have been persisted on the device because they are held in the local SQLite store.
-3. Close the app again, then turn off *Airplane Mode* on your Windows system.
+1. Open the app.
+This will automatically refresh the data from the server.
+2. Make some changes to the data through the app.
+Add an item, or change the completion state.
-4. View the contents of the Azure *TodoItem* table either with a SQL tool such as *SQL Server Management Studio*, or a REST client such as *Fiddler* or *Postman*.
-Verify that the new items have *not* been synced to the server
+3. View the data through the Azure Portal, SQL Server Manager, or another app that is viewing the data without offline capabilities.
+Note that the changes have not been pushed to the service.
-4. Restart the app.
-This will refresh the data in the offline cache and push any changes to the server.
+4. Click on the _Refresh_ button to push the changes to the server.
-5. View the TodoItem data again in the Azure portal.
-The new and changed TodoItems should now appear.
+5. View the data again.
+Note that the changes have been pushed to the service.